 Son of the Navy (March 30, 1940)

-Released on March 30, 1940: James Dunn is a sailor who is late getting back to his ship, so he teams up with a young boy to hitch hike faster.
+Released on March 30, 1940: (running time 1 hour and 11 minutes) James Dunn is a sailor who is late getting back to his ship, so he teams up with a young boy to hitch hike faster.

 Directed by William Nigh

-The Actors: Jean Parker (Steve Moore), James Dunn (Chief Gunners Mate Mike Malone), Martin Spellman (Tommy), Selmer Jackson (Captain Parker), William Royle (Captain Moore), Sarah Padden (Mrs. Baker, landlady), Craig Reynolds (Brad Wheeler), Dave O'Brien (Nelson), Gene Morgan (Burns), Charles King (Duke Johnson), Lynton Brent (ticket clerk), Morgan Brown (counterman at diner), Tristram Coffin (service station attendant), Hal Craig (first truck driver), Mike Donovan (policeman at station house), Lester Dorr (patrolman at altercation), Frank Hagney (vegetable truck driver), Edward Hearn (desk Sergeant Flaherty), Russell Hopton (Police Officer), John James (Ensign), I. Stanford Jolley (hotel clerk), Donald Kerr (roving eyed sailor).
+The Actors: Jean Parker (Steve Moore), James Dunn (Chief Gunners Mate Mike Malone), Martin Spellman (Tommy), Selmer Jackson (Captain Parker), William Royle (Chief Petty Officer Pat Moore), Sarah Padden (Mrs. Baker, landlady), Craig Reynolds (Brad Wheeler), Dave O'Brien (Nelson), Gene Morgan (Burns), Charles King (Duke Johnson), Lynton Brent (ticket clerk), Morgan Brown (counterman at diner), Tristram Coffin (service station attendant), Hal Craig (first truck driver), Mike Donovan (policeman at station house), Lester Dorr (patrolman at altercation), Frank Hagney (vegetable truck driver), Edward Hearn (desk Sergeant Flaherty), Russell Hopton (Police Officer), John James (Ensign), I. Stanford Jolley (hotel clerk), Donald Kerr (roving eyed sailor)